 Step 1: Find Errors on the Credit Report Listing

-Once you copies of your three credit reports in hand from Equifax, Experian, and TransUnion, look at each and every detail of the foreclosure entries.
+Once you have copies of your three reports in hand from Equifax, Experian, and TransUnion, look at each and every detail of the foreclosure entries.
 If any of that information is incorrect, you can dispute it.
 Check the foreclosure balance, any dates associated with the account, your account number, and the name of your lender.

 Another big mistake to avoid?

 Don’t assume that all three entries are exactly the same.
 The credit bureaus are three separate companies that compile information in different ways.
 Check each one for those inaccuracies.

 If you do find an error in relation to the foreclosure, you can dispute it across all three.
 Send a dispute letter and you should receive a response within 30 days.
 Within that time frame, the credit bureaus need to verify the information within the entry and correct it, or ideally, remove it altogether.

 Step 2: Write to the Lender

-Another tactic you can take if the credit bureaus won’t remove your foreclosure entry is to write directly to the lender.
+Another tactic you can take if the credit bureaus won’t remove the foreclosure is to write directly to the lender.
 Simply request that they remove the entry due to inaccuracies and also give them a 30-day deadline.

-They’ll have to verify the information and if they can’t, or just don’t want to spend the time doing so, they might remove the entry altogether.
+If they can’t verify, or just don’t want to spend the time doing so, they might remove it altogether.

 Step 3: Get Profesional Credit Repair Help

 Removing foreclosures requires filing separate disputes with all three credit bureaus.

 Because of the way the credit bureaus work, you have to word your disputes carefully to avoid having it deemed “frivolous.”
-While the FCRA offers protections for consumers, credit bureaus have the right to ignore anyone that they feel is abusing the law.
+While the Fair Credit Reporting Act (FCRA) offers protections for consumers, credit bureaus have the right to ignore anyone that they feel is abusing the law.